vuksa/RuntimePermissionsExtended/README.md

   * *we should show to user dialog with explanation, if user agrees we should request permission*

-#### HOW TO HANDLE onPermissionRequestResult callback
+#### HOW TO HANDLE onPermissionRequestResult CALLBACK?

-##TBD
+TBD

-> Note: Currently these extensions are only to handle one permission request at the time.
+> Note: Currently these permission extensions are only able to handle one permission request at the time.